mekowalski/react-videos-app/NOTES.md

 - [x] make sure img elements have an appropriate alt property
 - [x] each list of records needs to have a KEY prop assigned to it
 - [] make video list show on right hand side of the main/current video
+  - use grid system with semantic ui/ Not Grid CSS/ Use Semantic Ui's grid system